 - By Molly O’TooleMolly O’Toole is a senior reporter at Foreign Policy, covering immigration, refugees, and national security.
 She was FP’s sole 2016 presidential campaign reporter, on the trail from New Hampshire to Nevada.
 Previously, she covered the politics of national security for Atlantic Media’s Defense One, where she reported from Congress, the White House, the Pentagon, and the State Department.
 Before that, she was a news editor at the Huffington Post.
 Molly has also reported on national and international politics for Reuters, the Nation, The Associated Press, and Newsweek International, among others, from Washington, New York, Mexico City, and London.
 She received her dual master’s degree in journalism and international relations from New York University and her bachelor’s from Cornell University and in 2016 was a grant recipient of the International Women’s Media Foundation.
-She will always be a Californian., Reid StandishReid Standish is associate editor, digital, at Foreign Policy.
-Reid writes on Russia, Ukraine, and Central Asia and is the newsroom’s digital point person.
-He has lived in and reported from Finland, Kazakhstan, Kyrgyzstan, and Ukraine, where he covered everything from Santa Claus to drug trafficking.
-A native of British Columbia, he holds a B.A. in international studies from Simon Fraser University and an M.A. from the University of Glasgow.
+She will always be a Californian., Reid StandishReid Standish is a journalist based in Helsinki, Finland.
+He was formerly an associate editor at Foreign Policy.

 Republican presidential nominee Donald Trump already has a contentious relationship with Kiev, irking the Ukrainian public and government officials with his praise of Russian President Vladimir Putin and Moscow-friendly views on the annexation of Crimea and the war in eastern Ukraine.